ToastedExistence/ToastedBot/lcars-database/engineering-files/engineering-report-543a.md

 **Findings:**
 1. **Warp Field Coils:** All warp field coils were inspected and recalibrated to ensure uniform energy distribution.
-2.**Plasma Injection Systems:** Upgrades to the plasma injection systems resulted in a 7% increase in reaction efficiency.
+2. **Plasma Injection Systems:** Upgrades to the plasma injection systems resulted in a 7% increase in reaction efficiency.
 3. **Magnetic Constrictors:** Replacement of outdated magnetic constrictors enhanced the containment field stability, reducing subspace turbulence.

 **Recommendations:**